Responding To Tenant Abandonment

 When it is suspected that the tenant has vacated the unit, a Notice of Belief of Abandonment can be served.
 This is the document that signals the landlord’s intention to care for the "lost and found" items.

 This notice must contain the date of termination and cannot be less than 15 days after the landlord deposits the notice in the mail to the resident’s last known address.
 Paradoxically, this can be mailed to the unit they just vacated, with copies sent to any other addresses on file, such as a work address.
-Notices should be sent via certified or registered mail to clearly document the landlord’s best efforts, and these should include posting a notice to the front door of the property, and calling any emergency contacts given in the rental application.
+Notices should be served by regular mail, certified and also posted on the front door of the unit.

 One of the consequences of living in a free society is that people can move freely and cannot always be found.
 But in the eventuality of litigation, the narrative we want to recount at Bornstein Law is that the owner did everything humanly possible to alert the tenant that items were left behind and need to be reclaimed or disposed of in accordance to law.